 Want to keep it simple?
 Start and finish your nutrition and dietetics training through Ouachita’s undergraduate nutrition and dietetics program and apply for Ouachita’s Dietetic Internship before you graduate.
-With such a seamless transition, you’ll be ready to sit for the Commission on Dietetic Registration’s national exam to become a Registered Dietitian Nutritionist (RDN) within nine months of graduating.
+You can even continue your training to the graduate level with Ouachita’s M.S. in Nutrition and be fully prepared to sit for the Commission on Dietetic Registration’s national exam to become a Registered Dietitian Nutritionist (RDN).

 AN INTERNSHIP THAT INCORPORATES YOUR FAITH